select-8/mock-bigthief-htmlsite/README.md

 4. Show photos of the band members

-     - should fit the brand, are they the type of band to have a photo gallery?
+     - should fit the brand

 5. Show videos

      - a mix of staged and live

 6. Have audio clips

-     - albums or songs or both?
+     - new album to promote

-7. Build a social media presence
+7. Show social media presence

-    - not so important for the band but they realise fans might be interested

-8. Be a reflection of the band's persona*
+8. Be a reflection of the band's persona (its all about the music)

 #### User Stories